MirceaMacarie/Bug_Reports/README.md

 1. Go to the site https://www.demoblaze.com/
 2. Log in with the correct credentials
 3. Select one product from the main list and click "Add to cart"
-4. Click on the Cart section to see the product
+4. Click on the "Cart section" to see the product
-5. Click on the ”Place order” button
+5. Click on the "Place order" button
 6. Complete the name section and one digit in the creditcard section
 7. Click on "Purchase" button